Ultimate Guide: Best Walks in Litchfield National Park

 - Look out for leeches!

-- Don’t just be crocwise, be sunsmart as well!
-Always wear sun (and insect) protection, and carry plenty of water.
+- Always wear sun (and insect) protection, and carry plenty of water.

 - To make the most of the sights, consider camping within the park.